-The four most popular varieties are:
+The four most popular varieties of geraniums are:

 Ivy Geraniums– produce abundantly cascading mounds of flowers which sit on shiny, ivy-like foliage.
 The flowers can be single, semi-double or double blooms, and will display from early in the spring until the first frost of the year.
 Popular cultivars include Contessa, Summer Showers and White Mesh.

 Regal Geraniums– produce large, multicolored blooms.
 Also known as Marsha Washingtons geraniums are a delicate variety but will thrive with the proper care.
 Best suited to gardens in cooler climates, geraniums will not flower in hot temperatures.
 Cultivars include Coral Sea, Ace High and Blue Orchid.

 Scented Geraniums– are not a heavy flowering variety.
 These geraniums make up for this with stunningly scented leaves.
 The foliage also has an interesting velvet-like texture.
 The name of the cultivar often reveals the scent of the plant, popular cultivars include Chocolate Mint, Lemon Balm and Ginger.

 Zonal Geraniums– the final variety is the classic version of the plant.
 Easy to grow and tolerant of heat and drought conditions these geraniums produce single and double flowers in shades or orange, yellow, purple, red, pink and white.
 Popular cultivars include Rocky Mountain, Tango and Classic.